 especially “traditional” fundraising that involves going door-to-door or hosting events.

 Yet, there are nonprofits, and companies that support them, that have managed to stay afloat during the pandemic.
 We’re proud to say that one of them is our client.

-Adrenaline Fundraising is a company that helps school sports teams all over the country raise funds by selling discount cards, cookie dough, tumblers, and multiple
+Leading Edge Fundraising is a company that helps school sports teams all over the country raise funds by selling discount cards, cookie dough, tumblers, and multiple

 The Power of Forethought

 Back in 2018, Leading Edge Fundraising worked with Far Reach to build Launch, a platform that added online fundraising to their services.
 Obviously, that was long before the pandemic, so this is not what they were preparing for.

 Instead, Leading Edge Fundraising noticed something interesting: Even though most of the people involved in team fundraising activities were high school or even younger kids—all of them digital natives—their fundraising was stuck in the stone

 age.
 Leading Edge Fundraising, and companies like them, previously helped schools fundraise using paper forms and spreadsheets to collect every order, track payments, and coordinate delivery.
 It was a naturally slow process.